-Years ago, an agricultural scientist was searching for a way to eliminate the destructive horn beetle without destroying other beneficial insects.
+Several years ago, an agricultural scientist was searching for a way to eliminate the destructive horn beetle without destroying other beneficial insects.
 The horn beetle has long antennas which he uses for navigation.
-The scientist was scraping one of these antennas when he discovered the secret of its remarkable sense of direction was built in radar he used as a receiver.
-The scientist wrote an article for a popular agricultural magazine describing this incredible radar guidance system.
+The scientist was scraping one of these antennas when he discovered the secret of its remarkable sense of direction was built in radar that he used like a receiver.
+The scientist wrote an article in a popular agricultural magazine describing this incredible radar guidance system.
 He went into considerable detail and gave specifics about his breakthrough discovery.

 A few days later, the FBI arrested him and questioned him.
-They wanted to know how he got the information about the new radar guidance system.
-He had to do some serious explaining to convince them his information came from the pesky horn beetle.
+They wanted to know how he got the information about their new radar guidance system.
+He had to do some serious explaining to convince them that his information came from the pesky horn beetle.

-It turned out that the radar guidance system he had discovered was a new, state of the art, guidance system NASA had begun to operate in space travel.
-NASA kept the ‘secrets’ under lock and key, and only a limited number of people were aware of its existence.
+As it turned out that the radar guidance system, he had discovered was a new, state of the art, guidance system NASA had used in space travel.
+They kept the ‘secrets’ under lock and key, and only a limited number of people knew of its existence.
 Everyone involved in the project had the highest security clearance.
-The FBI couldn’t imagine how a mere agriculture scientist could know of its existence and the intricate details of its operation.
+The FBI couldn’t imagine how a mere agriculture scientist could possibly know of its existence and the intricate details of its operation.

-Some scientists believe the horned beetle has been around for three million years and makes up one-fourth of the animal population on earth at any one time.
+Some scientists believe the horn beetle has been around for three million years and makes up one fourth of the animal population on earth at any one time.
 NASA stumbled onto the radar guidance system that God had placed in this insect so long ago.